DynamicDevices/prometheus-exporter/README.md

 # Overview

-This is a BalenaHub 'Block' project to enable exporting of device and application metrics to Prometheus using the `prometheus-node-exporter`
+This is a Balena  [Block](https://www.balena.io/blog/balenablocks-public-roadmap/) which enables export of device and application metrics to Prometheus using the `prometheus-node-exporter`

 [Prometheus](https://prometheus.io/docs/introduction/overview) is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.